 Displaying banners honoring World War II veterans in its initial year, the Veterans Honor Banner Project anticipates the addition of servicemen and women from other conflicts, such as the Korean, Vietnam and Gulf Wars, in subsequent exhibits.
 With many banner sponsors already on board for

 Fall 2022, the rapidly-growing project is also expected to expand into other areas of Rapid City, further increasing the visibility of our local veterans.

 The summer of 2023 saw 323 banners up honoring veterans as the project continues to grow

 The Veterans Honor Banner Project is proud to offer you the opportunity to recognize the servicemen and women who have bravely served our country.

 Any veteran may be sponsored for a banner, making it a great way to honor the special people in your life that have served in any branch of the military, in any conflict.

 To sponsor a veteran for their own banner, simply fill out an application form.
 Please include a photo of the veteran, as well as information on as their branch of service, the dates in which they served, honors received and any other details relevant to their service.

-The cost of sponsoring a veteran for a banner for 2019 will be posted soon.
+The cost of sponsoring a veteran for a banner for 2024 varies depending upon banner size by location.
 Each banner will have a “life” of three years after which you will be able to reapply to keep the banner up or the banner will be yours to keep.
-The only additional charge will be the cost to hang the banner each year.
-All funds go into the production of the 5’ x 2’ banner.
-At this time we are only accepting applications.
+An additional charge will be the cost to hang the banner each year.
+All funds go into the production of the banner.